yamcs/yamcs/CONTRIBUTING.md

 By default this makes an optimized production version of the website.
 This process will take a few minutes.
 For faster incremental builds refer to instructions under `yamcs-web`.

 ### Prepare development environment
-The root folder contains a script `make-live-devel.sh`.
-This script creates a directory `live` that mimics the structure of a package installation but where jars and web files are symlinks to the previously built code:
+For development purposes you can generate a directory `live` that mimics the structure of a package installation but where jars and web files are symlinks to the previously built code:

-    ./make-live-devel.sh --yss
+    make live

 By default this configuration will store data to `/storage/yamcs-data`.
 Ensure this folder exists and that you can write to it.
 You can choose a different location by changing the location in `live/etc/yamcs.yaml`.

-By providing the `--yss` flag, this live environment is preconfigured for an all-in-one simulation that is useful for demo or development purposes only.
+This live environment is preconfigured for an all-in-one simulation that is intended for demo or development purposes only.
 This setup configures Yamcs to accept data from a a simple simulator that generates TM and that accepts a few very basic commands.
 The simulator starts together with Yamcs as a subprocess.

 ### Run Yamcs

-    cd live
-    bin/yamcsd
+    live/bin/yamcsd

 When you see `Server running... press ctrl-c to stop` your server has fully started.
 If you built the web files you can now also visit the built-in web interface by navigating to `http://localhost:8090`.